 Creating an accounting newsletter that works

-Email has been around since the ‘70s but it’s still our favorite form of online communication.
-Because of that, email newsletters are a great marketing tool and offer some of the best returns on investment in the industry.
+Email newsletters are a great marketing tool and offer some of the best returns on investment.
 So how do you do it well?

 Email newsletters are loved by marketers

 The first email was sent in 1971, which makes it ancient technology in the digital world.
-You might think messaging services and social media have supplanted it but, in business at least, email is still the preferred communication channel for up to 80 percent of people.
+You might think messaging services and social media have supplanted it but, email is still the preferred retention channel for up to 80 percent of businesses.
 As a result, marketers say it offers the best return on investment of all digital channels.

 And yet we all have a lot of unopened email newsletters in our inbox.
 So how do you create an accounting newsletter that will get read?
 And can you do it without investing hours of your precious time creating content?